Davis W. Frank

 Senior Software Engineering Manager, PKS October 2018 - January 2020

 PKS (now known as TKGI) was a jointly-developed Kubernetes distribution from Pivotal & VMware that was a service for Pivotal Cloud Foundry (now known as Tanzu Application Service).
-Pivotal was acquired by VMware in late 2019.

 I was the Engineering Lead on the PKS Release Engineering team.
 I defined, prioritized, and accepted the work for this team of 10 developers from Pivotal and VMware.
 We optimized CI/CD, doubling the number of concurrent releases from 2 to 4 while reducing the cycle-time-per-change by 75% - from 4 days to 1.